blaenk/blaenk.github.com/source/lately/index.markdown

 ###Planning to Work On###

-* I'm working on a streaming video system for Phoenix, and I'd like to do something similar -- viewing videos in sync -- using the HTML5 media API which has support for video events.
-This functionality is showcased [here](http://www.w3.org/2010/05/video/mediaevents.html).
-I think this concept of synchronizing events maps directly to the observer pattern which maps to a popular use of [node.js](http://nodejs.org/): websockets.
-Specifically, I feel that this will be a perfect use of [socket.io](http://socket.io/).
 * I'm considering adding functionality to [MPC-HC](http://mpc-hc.sourceforge.net) which allows one to watch things with others "in sync."
 Something like [Synchtube](http://www.synchtube.com/).
 I've yet to assess the feasibility of the project, but I feel it shouldn't be too difficult because MPC-HC already contains a remote web control system which I believe the authors were smart enough to abstract behind an event system.
 I figure I should be able to take advantage of this system.
+* I'm working on a streaming web video system, and I'd like to do something similar -- viewing videos in sync -- using the HTML5 media API which has support for video events.
+This functionality is showcased [here](http://www.w3.org/2010/05/video/mediaevents.html).
+I think this concept of synchronizing events maps directly to the observer pattern which maps to a popular use of [node.js](http://nodejs.org/): websockets.
+Specifically, I feel that this will be a perfect use of [socket.io](http://socket.io/).

 ###Currently Reading###